LiorKogan/StreamSampler/README.md

 Algorithm R is the standard 'textbook algorithm'.
 Algorithms X,Y,Z,K,L and M offer huge performence improvement by drawing the number of stream elements to skip at each stage, so much less random numbers are generated, especially for very large streams.

 In all these papers, the algorithms were formulated such that the fetching of elements from the stream is controlled by the algorithm (An external function, *GetNextElement()*, is called from within the algorithms).
 Such flow-control is generally less suitable for real-world scenarios.
-In this implementation, the algorithms were rearranged such that a process can fetch elements from the stream, and a member-function of the stream sampler class (*AddElement()*) should be called.
+In this implementation, the algorithms were reformulated such that a process can fetch elements from the stream, and a member-function of the stream sampler class (*AddElement()*) should be called.

 This implementation also extend the algorithms by supporting simultaneous extraction of any given number of independent sample sets.